coro121/documentation-samples/hardware-installation-configuration.md

-# DDS Hardware Installation and Configuration
+# Deployable defensive system hardware installation and configuration

 ## Introduction

-The Deployable Defensive System (DDS) is a modular fly-away computing cluster that is purpose-built for conducting Defensive Cyber Operations (DCO) missions.
-This kit provides a platform with hardware and software for the US Army and its DoD mission partners.
+The Deployable Defensive System (DDS) is a modular fly away computing cluster that's purpose-built for conducting Defensive Cyber Operations (DCO) missions.
+This kit provides a platform with hardware and software for the United States Army and its DoD mission partners.

 ## Installation and configuration

 The DDS Modular (Large) kit provides an ample amount of compute and storage for handling traffic via distributed collection and analysis.
-Using a total of eight nodes, it is designed to aggregate network traffic above 15 Gbps.
+Using a total of eight nodes, it's designed to aggregate network traffic above 15 Gbps.
 It can also be broken into smaller, powerful sensors distributed to separate collection points across one or more networks.

 ### Connect to the S4112-T switch